 The total capacity of resources, by resource type, selected with Full Capacity Deliverability Status (FCDS) as well as those selected as Energy Only (EO) in the PG&E Greater Fresno interconnection area are listed in Table F.8-1.
 The portfolios are comprised of solar, wind (instate), battery storage, biomass/biogass and distributed solar resources.
 All portfolio resources are modeled in policy-driven assessments except in the on-peak deliverability assessment in which only FCDS resources are modeled.

-Base Portfolio Sensitivity Portfolio

-Resource Types (FCDS, EO and Total)

-Table F.8-1: PG&E Greater Fresho Interconnection Area - Base and Sensitivity Portfolios b
+Table F.8-1: PG&E Greater Fresno Interconnection Area - Base and Sensitivity Portfolios by Resource Types (FCDS, EO and Total)